Lineup Magic - Captain's Reference

 What happens to skill levels during a World Pool Championships run?

-Each player competes at their highest skill level, defined as the highest of their current assigned level, their level at the time of qualification, and their highest level in any subsequent session.
+Each player competes at their highest skill level, defined as the highest among: their current assigned level, their level at the time of qualification, their highest level in any subsequent session, their highest skill level in any APA League area where they currently play, and the level they played at during any prior Championship event.
 Skill levels can also be adjusted during championship play by a Tournament Director or the APA Handicap Review Committee based on observed performance.

 If a player is SL6 in 9-ball but SL4 in 8-ball, which rule applies for the Senior Skill Level limit?